-How is the Global Scholar Option different from a minor?
+How is the Global Scholar Certificate different from a minor?

-You must declare the Global Scholar Option, like you would a minor; and, as with a minor, your transcript will show that you completed requirements to be a Global Scholar.
-However, unlike a minor, the Global Scholar Option is not part of any one college, department or program.
+You must declare the Global Scholar Certificate, like you would a minor; and, as with a minor, your transcript will show that you completed requirements to be a Global Scholar.
+However, unlike a minor, the Global Scholar Certificate is not part of any one college, department, or program.
 Global courses are taught in many disciplines and in different colleges.
 This means that you can decide which GS courses work with your major and your interests regardless of what college you belong to (Letters and Science, Nursing, Education and Human Services, or Business).

 Why should I become a Global Scholar?
 What is the advantage?

 The Global Scholar Certificate is for those students who want to set themselves apart and distinguish themselves at graduation, on their transcripts, and in the job market as having personally invested in the global and cultural knowledge, skills, and abilities necessary to navigate a complicated and interdependent world as a part of their course of study.
 Becoming a Global Scholar takes initiative and self-direction – it’s not for everyone.

 Self-directed means that you are responsible for charting your own path – you decide whether and how you will complete the Global Scholar option.
 Once you declare the Certificate, you can track your progress on your Star report.
 Your UARC or faculty advisor (for your major) can help you chart your path – ultimately you are responsible!
 You might want to print out this Global Scholar Planning Sheet to help you plan your path.

 It is recommend that you declare as early as possible so that it is easier to track your progress.
 You should declare prior to your global experience.
 You can “un-declare” later if you decide you do not or cannot complete the option.
 See a UARC advisor.